flower-platform/flower-platform-4/org.flowerplatform.build/readme.md

 Same, with full logging and errors stack traces enabled.

-### Flower Platform - Build.launch
+### Flower Platform - Build (win32 | linux x86).launch

 Performs both the Flex build and the Java build.
+Builds the WAR with the Eclipse product built for the specified OS.

 ### Flower Platform - Build (verbose).launch